Long-Term Care Legislative Updates

 What's on the docket?

 In early 2024, The Long-Term Services and Supports (LTSS) Trust Commission released a recommendation report with suggestions to improve the WA Cares program.
-Recommendations may be directed to the state legislature or to the executive agencies responsible for administering the program.
-All recommendations to the legislature require legislative action to implement.

 The Office of the State Actuary published an actuarial study of the WA Cares Fund on October 20th, 2022.
 The report indicates the fund is expected to be solvent through its first 75 years.
 The full report can be found here.